Sowmiyaramya/Cyber-security-/README.md

  differnet types of network to connect:straight through For connect 2 router:serial cables or coaxial
- ROUTER :transmit packets from one route to another route
+ ROUTER :transmit packets from one route to another route NIC:network Interface Card
+ HUB:Data will tramist to all packets